Peoples State Forest

 Winter

 Snowmobilers will find a 13-mile series of looped trails using seasonal hiking trails and unplowed forest roads.
-The trails offer a range of difficulty, including a large open area near the parking lot at Matthies Grove ideal for practicing, makes the Forest a prime spot to snowmobile, whether it’s your first time or fiftieth.
+The trails offer a range of difficulty, including a large open area near the parking lot at Matthies Grove, ideal for practicing, making the Forest a prime spot to snowmobile.

 KNOW BEFORE YOU GO